GyulyVGC/sniffnet/.design/README.md

 ## 👋 Welcome

-Sniffnet is an application to make Internet traffic analysis easily understandable to the vast majority of people, even if they are not networking expert.
+Sniffnet is an application to empower everyone with a tool to comfortably monitor their Internet traffic.

-Although, at the same time, Sniffnet tries to convey information that can be useful to effectively monitor the network traffic, with many additional functionalities planned for the future releases.
+The main pillar of Sniffnet is to represent in a straightforward way concepts that are usually considered advanced: for this reason implementing an optimal UI for the application is crucially important.

 ## 📖 Table of contents